getzola/zola/docs/content/documentation/getting-started/configuration.md

 # When set to "true", the generated HTML files are minified.
 minify_html = false

+# When set to "true", all png files in static and content are optimized.
+# Note: when set png files are only optimized during zola build, never using zola serve, because it is too slow.
+optimize_png = false

+# When optimize_png is set to true this value defined the level of optimization of png files.
+Allowed values 1-6.
+# 1 is the mode with the least amount of optimization, but faster.
+# 6 is the mode with the most optimization but very slow.
+optimize_png_level = 3

 # A list of glob patterns specifying asset files to ignore when the content
 # directory is processed.
 Defaults to none, which means that all asset files are
 # copied over to the `public` directory.